Skip to Content

 In Person Consult

-The in person consult is 60 minutes at our training field just outside of Prosperous.
-We run the session here for the majority of cases to remove any existing stressors from your dog so that they can work with our team without unnecessary baggage.
-In this session we tweak any management strategies that require it and get started on some simple training exercises.
+The in-person consult is a 60 minute session at our training field just outside of Prosperous.
+We run the session here for the majority of cases to remove any existing stressors from your dog so they can work with our team without unnecessary baggage or distractions.
+In this session, we tweak any management strategies if required and get started on some simple training exercises.
 This allows us to get to know your dog as an individual and to see how they like to learn best.

 Gait Assessment

-Ideally at the same time as the in person consult, we spend an extra 15-20 minutes to gather a large amount of video and photographic data of your dog in motion and in static positions.
-Analysing this in conjunction with the behavioural data allows us to see if there is likely to be a physical component to these behaviours.
-If there is, we liaise with the veterinary team so that they can work on the physical end while we get going on the behavioural.
+Ideally, at the same time as the in-person consult, we spend an extra 15-20 minutes to gather a large amount of video and photographic data of your dog in motion and in static positions.
+Analysing this, in conjunction with the behavioural data, allows us to see if there might be a physical component to these behaviours.
+If we think there is, we liaise with your veterinary team so they can work on the physical end while we get going on the behavioural.

 Outcome